GSYH/Biostat625HW3/README.md

 # dumbmeinregression: an R package for Simple linear regression intro calculation

 **dumbmeinregression**: I know this name is too long for you.
+But I am really dumb at learning regression, especially for the simple linear regression which is the foundation of the regression.
 The reason why I am writing this package is because below these functions I always forget in my BIOS650 course and I got a bad grade on the first midterm.
 So I write a mini package to commemorate them.

 ## Main Features